 Weymouth Woods Sandhills Nature Preserve Loop Trail is a 3.6 mile loop trail located near Southern Pines, North Carolina that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, and birding and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Nice hike with my wife this afternoon.
 We did enough of the loops to get in 4 miles and thoroughly enjoyed it.
 The Sandhills are home for me and I always enjoy hiking in the long leaf and loblolly pine groves.
 We did not see any wildlife.
 The hardwoods were beginning to change color and were very pretty as were many of the small under-growth plants.

 As we are now "senior citizens" we found the walk to be more "moderate" than "easy" but certainly easy enough for us.